Diminished Value Claim: What It Is & How To File (2025)

 How to Determine Diminished Value

-Diminished value is calculated in many ways.
+After car and truck accidents, diminished value can be calculated in many ways.
 However, the insurance industry has settled on a standard known as the 17c formula.
 That formula came from a 2001 Supreme Court of Georgia case, State Farm Automobile Insurance Company v.
 Mabry.

 The 17c formula takes 10% of the book value of a vehicle and multiplies it by mileage and damage modifiers based on a scale to arrive at a diminished value.